Tripwire/octagon/README.md

-# Octagon
+# octagon

 <img src="https://raw.githubusercontent.com/Tripwire/octagon/master/img/octagon.png" height="80px" />

 [![CircleCI](https://circleci.com/gh/Tripwire/octagon.svg?style=svg)](https://circleci.com/gh/Tripwire/octagon) ![](https://img.shields.io/badge/standardjs-%E2%9C%93-brightgreen.svg) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 <img src="https://raw.githubusercontent.com/Tripwire/octagon/master/img/octagon-styleguide.gif" width="50%" />

-## Description
+## description

-Octagon is a React component library.
-It is built on top of Semantic UI React.
+octagon is a react component library. it is built on top of Semantic UI React.
 You can see examples of the components and tinker with the API via our [interactive library documentation](https://tripwire.github.io/octagon/)**.

-This package provides:
+this package provides:

-  - a custom Semantic UI theme
+  - a custom semantic-ui theme
-  - a subset of _Semantic UI React (SUIR)_ components
+  - a subset of _semantic-ui-eact (SUIR)_ components
-  - a set of additional React components to facilitate Tripwire UI.
+  - a set of additional react components to facilitate Tripwire UI.

-Semantic UI React only contains the React code (no styles), so we are bundling SUIR and Semantic UI Less in our build process.
-Our code contains their [React components distribution](https://github.com/Semantic-Org/Semantic-UI-React) and their [less-only distribution](https://github.com/Semantic-Org/Semantic-UI-LESS).
-(Note: The original Semantic UI is built on jQuery.)
+SUIR only contains the react code (no styles), so we are bundling SUIR and semantic-ui-less in our build process. our code contains their [react components distribution](https://github.com/Semantic-Org/Semantic-UI-React) and their [less-only distribution](https://github.com/Semantic-Org/Semantic-UI-LESS). (note: the original Semantic UI is built on jQuery.)

- _Note: If you are looking for a ground up framework, please instead jump directly to [semantic-ui-react](http://react.semantic-ui.com/), as this project is generally just an opionionated implementation of the SUI ecosystem._
+ _note: if you are looking for a ground up framework, please instead jump directly to [semantic-ui-react](http://react.semantic-ui.com/), as this project is generally just an opionionated implementation of the SUI ecosystem._

-## Installation
+## installation

-To install and use this project within your project, simply clone this project and use npm to install it.
+to install and use this project within your project, simply clone the react-octagon project and use npm to install it.

 `npm install --save react-octagon` or `npm add --dev react-octagon`

-## Usage
+## usage

-Using Octagon Components in your app is easy.
+using octagon components in your app is easy.

-- import Octagon CSS
+- import octagon CSS
 - import components from the lib

 ```js